Reinforcement-learning-based Algorithms for Optimization Problems and Applications to Inverse Problems: Introduction

 For ill-posed problems\footnote{We refer to \cite[Def.
 1.1]{Hofmann1998} and \cite[Def.
-3]{Hofmann2018} for a rigorous definition of (locally) ill-posedness of a nonlinear operator equation.}, some regularization approaches are required for finding stable approximations to the solution $\textbf{x}_e$ of inverse problem \cref{inversep}.
+3]{Hofmann2018} for a rigorous definition of the (local) ill-posedness of a nonlinear operator equation.}, some regularization approaches are required to find stable approximations to the solution $\textbf{x}_e$ of inverse problem (\ref{inversep}).
 Specific regularization methods for similar inverse problems can be found in \cite{HarrachJahnPotthast2020,HarrachJahnPotthast2023,Jin2023IP}.
-Within the framework of Tikhonov regularization, the approximate solution of \cref{inversep} can be taken as the solution of the following minimization problem
+Within the framework of Tikhonov regularization, the approximate solution of (\ref{inversep}) can be taken as the solution of the minimization problem